rach-18/Loreal/Commitment/readme.md

 ## Tech Stack
 - HTML: For structuring the content of web pages.
 - CSS using Tailwind: For styling and enhancing the visual presentation of the website.

+## Project Assigned
+- Assigned LOreal UI Clone
+- Where I have create one page of the loreal website that is Commitments
+- In it there are 5-section with some cards
+- All are about the Loreal Commitments to their customers and what inspired them

 ## Images:
 #### Commitments Section
 #### Home